 - Must have experience facilitating groups.

-- Applicants must demonstrate experience with college mental health, crisis intervention, brief therapy, consultation, and working with diverse student populations.
+- Applicants must demonstrate experience with college student mental health, crisis intervention, brief therapy, consultation, and clinical with diverse adult populations.

 - Strong ability to work collaboratively